Pte

 My story

-On the afternoon of 31 July, because of this counterattack, the 13th Battalion was sent to Beck House, between Frezenberg and Hill 35 with the intention of consolidating the captured terrain.
-They were to be relieved in the evening, but this did not materialise.
-The next day, the Germans launched a counterattack here and the battalion was almost completely surrounded around Beck House.
-The losses were heavy.
-368 soldiers died, were wounded or went missing.
-George Fallon was killed just east of Frost House.
-He currently rests at Tyne Cot Cemetery.
+In response to the German counter-attack, the 13th Battalion was sent in the afternoon of 31 July towards Beck House, between Frezenberg and Hill 35, with the intention of consolidating the captured ground.
+They were to be relieved in the evening, but this did not take place.
+The following day the Germans launched a counter-attack here, and the battalion was almost completely surrounded around Beck House.
+The losses were severe.
+368 men were killed, wounded or went missing.
+The 31-year-old George Fallon was one of them.
+After the war his body was recovered near Frost House.
+His remains were reburied at Tyne Cot Cemetery, where he found his final resting place.

-On the afternoon of 31 July, because of this counterattack, the 13th Battalion was sent to Beck House, between Frezenberg and Hill 35 with the intention of consolidating the captured terrain.
-They were to be relieved in the evening, but this did not materialise.
-The next day, the Germans launched a counterattack here and the battalion was almost completely surrounded around Beck House.
-The losses were heavy.
-368 soldiers died, were wounded or went missing.
-George Fallon was killed just east of Frost House.
-He currently rests at Tyne Cot Cemetery.
+In response to the German counter-attack, the 13th Battalion was sent in the afternoon of 31 July towards Beck House, between Frezenberg and Hill 35, with the intention of consolidating the captured ground.
+They were to be relieved in the evening, but this did not take place.
+The following day the Germans launched a counter-attack here, and the battalion was almost completely surrounded around Beck House.
+The losses were severe.
+368 men were killed, wounded or went missing.
+The 31-year-old George Fallon was one of them.
+After the war his body was recovered near Frost House.
+His remains were reburied at Tyne Cot Cemetery, where he found his final resting place.

 Sources 5